Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

 Air Gap
 -------

 The :py:meth:`.InstrumentContext.air_gap` method tells the pipette to draw in air before or after a liquid.
 Creating an air gap helps keep liquids from seeping out of a pipette after drawing it from a well.
-This method includes arguments that let you control the amount of air to aspirate and the pipette's height (in mm) above the well.
+This method includes arguments that give you control over the amount of air to aspirate and the pipette's height (in mm) above the well.
 By default, the pipette moves 5 mm above a well before aspirating air.
 Calling :py:meth:`~.InstrumentContext.air_gap` with no arguments uses the entire remaining volume in the pipette.

 This example aspirates 200 µL of air 5 mm above the current well::